 Issues that may warrant a grievance include, but are not limited to, a denial of a requested accommodation, the inadequacy of an accommodation, the inaccessibility of a program or activity due to disability, or discrimination or harassment based on disability.

-All such complaints should be addressed to the attention of the Office of Diversity Inclusion, c/o Cheryl Ruffin, Manager of Affirmative Action, 200 Craig Street 5th Floor Pittsburgh, PA 15260, Tel: (412) 648-7292, who has been designated to coordinate the University’s Section 504 and ADA compliance efforts.
+All such complaints should be addressed to the attention of the Office of Diversity and Inclusion, c/o Cheryl Ruffin, Institutional Equity Manager, 4415 Fifth Avenue 2nd Floor Webster Hall Pittsburgh, PA 15260, Tel: (412) 648-7292, who has been designated to coordinate the University’s Section 504 and ADA compliance efforts.

 The following steps explain the procedure:

 - A complaint should be filed in writing or verbally, and shall contain the name and address of the person filing it, and briefly describe the nature of the complaint and the alleged violation of the regulations.

 - A complaint should be filed within thirty (30) days after the complainant becomes aware of the alleged violation.
 Complaints received later than thirty (30) days after complainant became aware of the alleged violation will be dismissed as untimely.

 - An investigation will follow the filing of a complaint.
 The investigation shall be conducted by the University’s Compliance Officer (or another University office acting at the Compliance Officer’s request).
 These rules contemplate a prompt and informal—but thorough—investigation which afford the complainant, the subject of the complaint, other interested persons, and their representatives, an opportunity to submit documents and information relevant to the consideration of and resolution of the complaint.